 When you are first infected with HIV, the virus targets important immune system cells called CD4 cells.
 Your body produces antibodies to try to fight the virus off.
 This process is called seroconversion and in most people it happens within 45 days of infection.

-However seroconversion can take anything from few weeks to three months.
+However, seroconversion can take anything from a few weeks to three months.

 Some people have a short illness soon after they become infected.

 This is known as ‘seroconversion illness’ or primary or acute HIV infection.

 In some people seroconversion illness is so mild that it passes without being noticed.
 Some people mistake it for the flu, but for some people it's more severe and they may need to see a doctor.
 However, because the symptoms are similar to symptoms of many other conditions, HIV might not be diagnosed at the time.